KacieAhmed/Alchemy-TakeHome/README.md

 let gasUnder12A05F200 = false;
 const gasConstant = 5000000000;
   ```
-  * Similar to the previous excercise, we will use a loop.
-However instead of using a for loop, we will be using a while loop.
+  * Next up we will be using a loop, similar to the previous excercise However instead of using a for loop, we will be using a while loop.
 This is because to want constantly check for gas prices and send an alert when it's below 5000000000, so we want our program to run forever

   * Just like the last excersise, we will be using the txn to get the information required.
-  * Just like the last excercise, we will be using an if statement on the txn outputs.
+Just like the last excercise, we will be using an if statement on the txn outputs.
 This is because sometimes txn will come out undefined on certain blocks.

-  * The new thing
+  * What's new is that we will be using an if statement to change the alert variable to **true** when the gas is below 5000000000.
+In that same if statement, we will be sending a POST requests to some endpoints.
+These post request with some data.

    ```
 import { JsonRpcProvider } from '@ethersproject/providers'